WHAT EVERY CLIENT SHOULD KNOW

-As a financial institution, our clients entrust us with their personal and non-public information.
+As a financial institution, our clients entrust us with their non-public personal information(NPI).
 We take this responsibility very seriously.
 We want you to understand some of the processes and procedures we have in place as well as steps you can take to protect the integrity of your information.

 LMA CUSTOMER INFORMATION PROTECTION MEASURES

 - Continually emphasize Cybersecurity and conduct Customer Information Protection training with our employees.

 - Utilize robust and competent information technology providers to maintain electronic equipment and data resources.

-- Verification procedures for third party wires and check requests.
+- Verification procedures for third party asset movement requests.
 Please keep this in mind when making requests.
 While this could delay the processing of your request, it is imperative to the protection of your account assets.

-- Designated LMA employees are notified for instances of email hacking and/or fraudulent requests.
+- Designated employees are notified for instances of email hacking and/or fraudulent requests.

 - Utilize encryption software for the transmission and receipt of sensitive files.